mariahlee/mariahlee.github.io/content/authors/admin/_index.md

 ## About Me

-Mariah Lee is a masters student, majoring in Computational Life Sciences at Arizona State University.
-She will be applying to PhD programs to begin in Fall 2025.
-Her research interests include using deep learning and statistical modeling to elucidate the diverse functions of noncoding regions, particularly noncoding RNAs.
+I am a master's student, majoring in Computational Life Sciences at Arizona State University.
+I have applied to PhD programs to begin in Fall 2025.
+My research interests include using deep learning and statistical modeling to elucidate the diverse functions of noncoding regions, particularly noncoding RNAs.
+I am also committed to creating an environment where underrepresented minorites can find their place and be successful in genomics.